xmonader/letsbuildacompiler-pretty/src/tutor08_littlephilosophy.md

   excellent book, BTW).
 He  developed a Pascal compiler for a PC, but he started the effort in 1981 with a 64K system, and so almost every design decision  he made was aimed at making the compiler fit  into  RAM.
-To do this, his compiler has three passes, one of which is the lexical scanner.
+To do this, their compiler has three passes, one of which is the lexical scanner.
 There is no way he could, for  example, use the distributed scanner I introduced  in  the [last installment](tutor07_lexicalscanning.md),  because  the  program